 Let’s take on my admittedly novice use of the service to help me keep my services running.
 I am currently on PD’s free tier plan, which allows for unlimited API calls, 1 on-call schedule, 1 escalation policy, 100 SMS/phone credits per month, and a whole host of other perks for $0 per month for up to 5 users.

-Currently, I have two groups in PD: one for critical infrastructure, such as the server that is hosting this website, and another for less-critical infrastructure, like my nextcloud instance or Plex Media Server instance.
-For all critical infrastructure, I have their alerts fire on the “high priority” setting which immediately pushes the PD app on my phone, emails me, and if I don’t respond, repeats this process 5 times every 2 minutes until it finally tries to call me twice: once after 10 minutes and again 15 minutes after the incident was created.
+Currently, I have two groups in PD: one for critical infrastructure, such as the server hosting this website, and another for less-critical infrastructure, like my nextcloud instance or Plex Media Server instance.
+For all critical infrastructure, I have their alerts fire on the “high priority” setting, which immediately pushes the PD app on my phone, emails me, and if I don’t respond, repeats this process five times every two minutes until it finally tries to call me twice: once after 10 minutes and again 15 minutes after the incident was created.
 I then have it set to repeat this notification policy once more.
-For all other notifications that are not part of critical infrastructure, I have it follow the “low priority” notification setting which emails me instantly, and pushes my phone once every 5 minutes 4 times and then ends.
+For all other notifications that are not part of critical infrastructure, I have it follow the “low priority” notification setting, which emails me instantly, pushes my phone once every 5 minutes 4 times, and then ends.
 These notifications can be changed on a person-by-person basis in the notifications settings in the PD console.

 These incidents are created when alarms set up in OCI begin firing.
-OCI has built in PD integrations which allow seamless connectivity between OCI alarms and PD incidents.
+OCI has built-in PD integrations that allow seamless connectivity between OCI alarms and PD incidents.
 These alarms in OCI tend to monitor the VMs present through internal metrics like CPU usage, network activity, and instance state.
-Additional alarms are connected to health checks which check the reachability of certain APIs and websites that I am hosting every 30 seconds.
-These alarms begin to fire once the health check fails for 4 consecutive times, which signifies that the service has been down for 2 minutes.
-These alarms are all configureable in OCI, and the best part is that the method by which I created these alarms and their respective connections into PD are very similar across other IaaS providers like Azure, GCP, AWS, and even DO.
+Additional alarms are connected to health checks, which check the reachability of specific APIs and websites that I am hosting every 30 seconds.
+These alarms begin to fire once the health check fails 4 consecutive times, which signifies that the service has been down for 2 minutes.
+These alarms are all configurable in OCI, and the best part is that the method by which I created these alarms and their respective connections into PD are very similar across other IaaS providers like Azure, GCP, AWS, and even DO.

-Finally, PD also has some other wonderful perks that many other self-hosted uptime solutions, such as uptime karma cannot do.
+Finally, PD also has other wonderful perks that many other self-hosted uptime solutions, such as uptime karma, cannot do.
 Firstly, even on their free tier, PD offers zero maintenance windows ever.
-Now, that promise us very hard to keep and considering the service is free on the free tier, there is no SLA.
-However, I am signed up for emails on PD’s status page and they do appear to have incidents about once a week, I have been using the service for about 6 months now and have never seen an incident where core infrastructure that runs their service is unavailable.
-Part of this is also due to the fact that they run several times the infrastructure needed to handle their load, evident in this blog post.
-Additional features offered include integrations with git-based workflow tools such as Github, Gitlab, Bitbucket, and others which allow responders to track recent changes to a certain repo in an incident’s details.
+Now, that promise is very hard to keep, and considering the service is free on the free tier, there is no SLA.
+However, I am signed up for emails on PD’s status page, and they appear to have incidents about once a week; I have been using the service for about 2 years now and have never seen an incident where core infrastructure running their service is unavailable.
+Part of this is also due to the fact that they run several times the infrastructure needed to handle their load, as evident in this blog post.
+Additional features include integrations with git-based workflow tools such as Github, Gitlab, Bitbucket, and others, allowing responders to track recent changes to a specific repo in an incident’s details.
 Some other cool features also include the ability for PD to automatically group incidents together so that if one server running multiple services goes down, you won’t be hit with a flood of incidents all relating to that one server.
-PD’s automation allows them to inteligently understand which notifications may be related and group them so that responders can spend more time resolving the inncident and less time acknowledging incidents in the PD dashboard.
-Finially, another helpful tool is the abilty to look back on how engineers responded to the incident through the dashbaord or chat with the ability to create post mortems inside the dashboard.
+PD’s automation allows them to intelligently understand which notifications may be related and group them so that responders can spend more time resolving the incident and less time acknowledging incidents in the PD dashboard.
+Finally, another helpful tool is the ability to look back on how engineers responded to the incident through the dashboard or chat with the ability to create post mortems inside the dashboard.